gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-08/index.md

   **UPDATE: DO NOT USE THIS RELEASE.
 IT CONTAINS A BAD BUG.
 SEE #27 FOR DETAILS.**

 - UPDATE: The modules `vpc-app` and `vpc-mgmt` now make `var.num_availability_zones` optional.
-If it's non-empty, the created VPC will only use the specified number of Availability Zones, not *all* Availability Zones.
+If it&apos;s non-empty, the created VPC will only use the specified number of Availability Zones, not *all* Availability Zones.
 Otherwise, the VPC will be created to use all Availability Zones.
 As an example, `us-east-1` now has 6 Availability Zones, but users may wish to utilize just 3 of them.
 This release if fully backwards-compatible. (#22)

 </div>